-- The Company voluntarily applies the Corporate Governance Code prescribed by the Croatian Financial Services Supervisory Agency (HANFA) and the Zagreb Stock Exchange d.d., Zagreb - 2.
-In 2016, the Company followed and applied the recommendations set out in the Code, publishing all the information whose publishing is anticipated by positive regulations and the information that is in the best interests of the Company's shareholders.
+- 1. The Company voluntarily applies the Corporate Governance Code prescribed by the Croatian Financial Services Supervisory Agency (HANFA) and the Zagreb Stock Exchange d.d., Zagreb - 2.
+In 2017, the Company followed and applied the recommendations set out in the Code, publishing all the information whose publishing is anticipated by positive regulations and the information that is in the best interests of the Company's shareholders.
 The Company has an Audit Committee.
-The Company does not deviate from the Corporate Governance Code. - In accordance with a requirement of the Code and with the directives of the CA, the Supervisory Board conducts internal control of the Company through regular audits of the presented reports.
+The Company does not deviate from the Corporate Governance Code. - 3.
+In accordance with a requirement of the Code and with the directives of the CA, the Supervisory Board conducts internal control of the Company through regular audits of the presented reports.
 The members of the Supervisory Board are regularly (at least once a month) provided with detailed information on the management and operations of the Company.
 At the Supervisory Boards meetings, all the matters within the competence of that body, prescribed by the CA and the Company's Articles of Association, are discussed and the decisions are made.
 The Supervisory Board's report on the conducted supervision of the management is a part of the Company's Annual Report, submitted to the General Assembly.
 In addition, the Supervisory Board performs internal control and oversight through the Audit Committee which provides professional support to the Supervisory Board and the Management Board in the effective performance of corporate governance, risk management, financial reporting and control of the Company.
-The Management Board is responsible for monitoring that the Company runs its business and other books and documentation, complies the accounting documents, evaluates assets and liabilities and prepares financial and other reports in accordance with accounting rules and standards, as well as applicable laws and regulations. - 4.
-Ten main shareholders as at 31 December 2016
+The Management Board is responsible for monitoring that the Company runs its business and other records and documentation, complies the accounting documents, evaluates assets and liabilities and prepares financial and other reports in accordance with accounting rules and standards, as well as applicable laws and regulations. - 4.
+Ten main shareholders as at 31 December 2017:

 Nr.
 Shareholder Number of shares Percentage of ownership

-1. SNH ALFA d.d.
+1. SNH ALFA D.D.
 93,825 31.0021

-2. NOVA LIBURNIJA d.o.o.
+2. NOVA LIBURNIJA D.O.O.
 75,661 25.0002

-3. SNH BETA d.d.
+3. SNH BETA D.D.
 57,506 19.0014

-4. SOCIETE GENERALE-SPLITSKA BANKA d.d.
-23,450 7.7485
+4. SPLITSKA BANKA D.D.
+24,218 8.0022

-5. CERP 11,289 3.7302
+5. CERP 11,189 3.6971

-6. SNH GAMA d.d.
-10,318 3.4093
+6. SNH GAMA D.D.
+9,318 3.0789

+7. SN PECTINATUS D.D.
+2,600 0.8591

-7. HPB d.d.
+8. HPB D.D.
 1,659 0.5482

-8. SN PECTINATUS d.d.
-1,600 0.5287

-9. PRIVREDNA BANKA ZAGREB d.d., custodial account 1,408 0.4652
+9. INTERKAPITAL VRIJEDNOSNI PAPIRI D.O.O.
+975 0.3222

-10. ABANKA d.d.
-986 0.3258
+10. ABANKA D.D.
+967 0.3195